scholaempirica/reschola/README.md

                          build_vignettes = TRUE)
 ```

-The current development version [Github](https://github.com) can be
+The current development version on [Github](https://github.com) can be
 installed with:

 ``` r